-- Development that has been the subject of a condition under a Section 7.11 or 7.12 contributions plan under a previous development consent relating to the subdivision of the land on which the development is to be carried out. - Alterations and additions to an existing dwelling house, including extensions involving the provision of additional bedrooms. - Demolition of an existing dwelling house and construction of a replacement single dwelling house. - Affordable housing9 or social housing by a social housing provider.10 If the development is mixed use, only the affordable housing/social housing component will be excluded in the calculation of a development contribution. - Development undertaken by or on behalf of Council including for works listed in the works program in Appendix F of this Plan. - Development excluded from section 7.11 contributions by a Ministerial direction under section 7.17 of the Environmental Planning and Assessment Act 197911.
+- Development where a contribution has previously been paid for the same development at the subdivision stage under a predecessor plan. - Alterations and additions to an existing dwelling, including extensions involving the provision of additional bedrooms. - Demolition of an existing dwelling and construction of a replacement single dwelling. - Affordable housing or social housing by a social housing provider.
+If the development is mixed use, only the affordable housing/social housing component will be excluded. - Development undertaken by or on behalf of Council including for works listed in the works program in Appendix F of this Plan. - Development excluded from section 7.11 contributions by a Ministerial direction under section 7.17 of the Environmental Planning and Assessment Act 19798.